rizveeredwan/latex-merger/README.md

 Had to compile an overleaf project for a journal's article submission.
 But in overleaf when we make a project, we do things in much sorted way, creating separate folders for chapters/sections, figures, figures with pdf, separate file for latex packages, etc.

-But when we work for the submission of journal, we need to compress everything in one file pretty often.
-This process is also not a one time shot rather incrementally gets updated with our project update and we are again back to ground zero !
+But when we work for the submission of journal, we need to compress everything into one file pretty often.
+This process is also not a one-time shot rather incrementally gets updated with our project update and we are again back to ground zero !
 Recompile and Merge everything again.

 So, wrote a library to do this annoying repeating task !